-Levels of GSTC evels of GSTC requirements 'will' An entity commits to undertake the specified action 'shall' An entity must take the specified action to be in compliance 'should' An entity is expected to take the specified action 'may' An entity is allowed to take the specified action
+Levels of GSTC requirements 'will' An entity commits to undertake the specified action 'shall' An entity must take the specified action to be in compliance 'should' An entity is expected to take the specified action 'may' An entity is allowed to take the specified action

 Term Definition Accreditation Accreditation is the formal declaration by a neutral third party that the certification program is administered in a way that meets the relevant norms or standards of a certification program.
 Accreditation body An independent entity that operates in conformity with the standard ISO/IEC 17011 and that is technically competent to accredit CBs to perform conformity assessment using a GSTC Recognized standard.
 Abbreviated "AB".
-Audit A systematic and comprehensive process of investigation through checking documents, conducting interviews, observation and other means СВ See "Certification Body", also known as conformity assessment body Certification Voluntary, third-party assessment, through an audit, of a tourism enterprise for conformity to a standard Certification body A body that verifies that specified requirements relating to a product, process, system, person or body are fulfilled.
+Audit ocuments, conducting interviews, observation and other means СВ See "Certification Body", also known as conformity assessment body Certification Voluntary, third-party assessment, through an audit, of a tourism enterprise for conformity to a standard Certification body A body that verifies that specified requirements relating to a product, process, system, person or body are fulfilled.
 Certification scheme A specific, named programme of certification resulting in the granting of a certificate of conformity to a tourism enterprise by a CB along with the right to display a mark associated with the scheme.
 It is defined by ISO as "[the rules, procedures, and management for carrying out certification] related to specified [services], to which the same specified requirements, specific rules and procedures apply."
 After draft ISO/IEC 17067:2013 Certification scheme owner A person or other legal entity who owns the intellectual property associated with a sustainable tourism certification scheme Client A tourism enterprise that purchases a certification service from a CB Conflict of interest A situation where the capacity for objectivity of a person or body is at risk Conformity assessment A process of checking and verifying the extent to which a tourism enterprise or certification scheme meets a specified standard and criteria

-Consultancy The provision, for a fee (directly or indirectly), of expertise to a tourism enterprise or CB on the design, management and operation of their services Equivalent standard A standard whose requirements have a direct correspondence with the requirements with the GSTC Criteria.
+A standard whose requirements have a direct correspondence with the requirements with the GSTC Criteria.
 The standard may differ in presentation, or even in substance, e.g. in providing guidance on how to meet requirements.
 Equivalency for purposes of GSTC- Recognized includes harmonized, unified, identical, unilaterally aligned, and comparable standards.
 (ISO/IEC Guide 2:2004 6.1, 6.2, 6.3, 6.8, and 6.9).
-GSTC Global Sustainable Tourism Council GSTC Accreditation Accreditation provided by an accreditation body that is appointed by the GSTC.
-GSTC Assurance Panel An independent body of the GSTC that is technically competent and impartial, that will make decisions on recognizing sustainable tourism standards and approving certification programmes and may endorse accreditation body recommendations to accredit CBs.
-GSTC Criteria GSTC Criteria are a common understanding of sustainable tourism and are the minimum that any tourism business or destination should aspire to reach.
+Global Sustainable Tourism Council Accreditation provided by an accreditation body that is appointed by the GSTC.
+An independent body of the GSTC that is technically competent and impartial, that will make decisions on recognizing sustainable tourism standards and approving certification programmes and may endorse accreditation body recommendations to accredit CBs.
+GSTC Criteria are a common understanding of sustainable tourism and are the minimum that any tourism business or destination should aspire to reach.
 They are organized around four main themes: effective sustainability planning; maximizing social and economic benefits for the local community; enhancing cultural heritage; and reducing negative impacts to the environment.
 Although the criteria are initially intended for use by the accommodation and tour operator sectors, they have applicability to the entire tourism industry.
-GSTC Criteria Components The elements of each individual GSTC Criterion which are used to assess equivalence of a tourism standard with the principles of sustainable tourism as identified by the GSTC.
-GSTC requirements for CBs The requirements that a CB shall meet in terms of its structure, management and operational procedures GSTC Recognized standard A sustainable tourism standard that has been evaluated by the GSTC as being equivalent to the GSTC Criteria.
-Impartiality The ability to make judgements and take decisions that are objective, based strictly on facts and free from other influences
+The elements of each individual GSTC Criterion which are used to assess equivalence of a tourism standard with the principles of sustainable tourism as identified by the GSTC.
+The requirements that a CB shall meet in terms of its structure, management and operational procedures A sustainable tourism standard that has been evaluated by the GSTC as being equivalent to the GSTC Criteria.
+The ability to make judgements and take decisions that are objective, based strictly on facts and free from other influences